tess-jl/aws-developer-course/notes/15_AWS_Serverless_SAM.md

 NOW stack should be in cloudformation --> check right region --> can see that this stack is being created --> see that function and IAM role created --> can also see lambda function deployed!

 ### SAM API Gateway
+-need to modify template.yaml to add API Gateway configuration -change lambda function too
+-check example on GitHub for microservice endpoint
+NOW a lot more resources created for us automatically see API Gateway --> see the API and the endpoints --> test and now see error --> now can redeploy from CLI and can then re-test

+### SAM DynamoDB